massi-ang/aws-iot-custom-authorizer-sample/README.md

 auth_arn=$(echo $resp | jq -r .authorizerArn -)
 ```

-Note: you can also use the AWS Console to create the Custom Authorizer.
+Note: you can also use the AWS Console to create the Custom Authorizer, which makes it simpler to add the public key in the correct format.

 Take note of the arn of the token authorizer.
-We need it to give the iot service the permission to invoke this lambda function on when a new connection request is made.
+We need it to give the AWS IoT service the permission to invoke this AWS Lambda function on when a new connection request is made.

 ```bash
 aws lambda add-permission \